gremble0/bufferstack.nvim/README.md

 The plugin also allows for keeping track of more buffers than the normal buffer list in vim through the `filter_buffers_func` option.
 If you set this to `vim.api.nvim_buffer_is_valid` it will keep unloaded buffers in the bufferstack allowing you to reopen them with the bprevious command.
 If you don't set this option it will use `vim.api.nvim_buf_is_loaded` which will only select from the loaded buffers visible when you do `:buffers`

 ## Setup
-Use your favourite package manager to import the plugin (following is how to do it with lazy.nvim) *Important: Do not lazy load this plugin*, it needs to call setup() immediately to keep track of what order buffers have been opened in.
+Use your favourite package manager to import the plugin **Important: Do not lazy load this plugin**, it needs to call setup() immediately to keep track of what order buffers have been opened in.
+Following is how to do it with lazy.nvim
 ```lua
 {
   "gremble0/bufferstack.nvim",